 Your Claim Might Entitle You to More Compensation

 Think about this from a logical perspective.
 If you owed somebody money and decided to reach out with an offer to pay, would you immediately offer up the full amount, or might you consider first seeing if they will accept a lower amount?

-So, you can assume when you receive an insurance settlement offer that it does not include the full amount you deserve.
-Rather than leaving money on the table by accepting it, consult with a lawyer about your options, and have your attorney negotiate for more money on your behalf.
+So, you can assume that when you receive an insurance settlement offer, it does not include the full amount you deserve.
+Rather than leaving money on the table by accepting it, please consult with a lawyer about your options, and have your attorney negotiate for more money for you.

-You Might Not Know the Extent of Your Injuries or the Amount of Your Future Bills
+You Might Not Know the Extent of Your Injuries or the Number of Your Future Bills

 If you sustained injuries in the car accident, you might need ongoing treatment, the costs of which you may be eligible to recover from the at-fault party.
 An early settlement check from the at-fault driver or their insurance company will not take into account your future medical costs.

-In fact, if you have not consulted with an attorney, you might not even have an estimate for the cost of those bills.
+If you have yet to consult with an attorney, you might not even have an estimate for the cost of those bills.
 Rather than accepting a check without further investigation, work with a lawyer to calculate the amount you can reasonably expect to occur in medical expenses.
 This gives you a good starting point when negotiating for more money.

 There Might Be Additional Damages You Can Recover